Bellarmine College Awards

 The President’s Fritz B. Burns Distinguished Teaching Award was established in 1993 to encourage and recognize excellence in teaching at Loyola Marymount University.
 These faculty members, nominated by their peers, are recognized as successfully uniting a distinguished record of teaching and an outstanding contribution to research.

-2022 President’s Fritz B. Burns Distinguished Teaching Awardee: Elizabeth Drummond, Associate Professor of History
+2023 President’s Fritz B. Burns Distinguished Teaching Awardee: Máire Ford, Professor of Psychological Science

 The Rains Award for Excellence in Service Award